 Originally I was planning on reviewing this movie like I’ve reviewed horse movies in the past – basically, pointing out all the absurd plot points and inaccurate horse information.
 But, this is actually a good movie, and I just can’t.

 I first saw this movie as a kid, and I loved it then.
 I loved the story line, the horses, the characters, and the humor sprinkled in.
 I watched it again for this post, and it’s still a great movie.
 I can’t even really fault the horse elements, although it’s pretty unlikely that a horse that couldn’t be managed by adults is suddenly tame for a teenage girl, with no scenes explaining how.
-But the transition is done so smoothly that it’s not even noticeable.
+But luckily you hardly notice how completely implausible this is, plus teenage girls are like mini horse whisperers, they have a lot of drive to figure out horses.
+So maybe it isn’t totally implausible.

 The Plot